Virginia Military Institute: Traditions

 In addition to the Ratline, VMI has other traditions that are emblematic of the school and its history including the new cadet oath ceremony, the pageantry of close-order marching, and the nightly playing of "Taps".
 An event second only to graduation in importance is the "Ring Figure" dance held every November.
 During their junior year, cadets receive class rings at a ring presentation ceremony followed by a formal dance.
 Most cadets get two rings, a formal ring and a combat ring; some choose to have the combat ring for everyday wear, and the formal for special occasions.

 Every year, VMI honors its fallen cadets with a New Market Day parade and ceremony.
 These events take place on May 15, the same day as the Battle of New Market in which VMI cadets fought in 1864 during the Civil War.
 During this ceremony, the roll is called for cadets who "died on the Field of Honor" and wreaths are placed on the graves of those who died during the Battle of New Market.
 Since 2021, this ceremony has expanded to also include VMI graduates who have died in service to the United States.

 The requirement that all cadets wishing to eat dinner in the mess hall must be present for a prayer was the basis for a lawsuit in 2002 when two cadets sued VMI over the prayer said before dinner.
 The non-denominational prayer had been a daily fixture since the 1950s.
 In 2002 the Fourth Circuit ruled the prayer, during an event with mandatory attendance, at a state-funded school, violated the U.S. Constitution.
 When the Supreme Court declined to review the school's appeal in April 2004, the prayer tradition was stopped.

 The tradition of guarding the institute is one of the longest standing and is carried out to this day.
 Cadets have been posted as sentinels guarding the barracks 24 hours a day, seven days a week while school is in session since the first cadet sentinel, Cadet John B. Strange, and others relieved the Virginia Militia guard team tasked with defending the Lexington Arsenal (that later became VMI) in 1839.
 The guard team wears the traditional school uniform and each sentinel is armed with an M14 rifle and bayonet.

 Honor code

 VMI is known for its strict honor code, which is as old as the institute and was formally codified in the early 20th century.
 Under the VMI Honor Code, "a cadet will not lie, cheat, steal, nor tolerate those who do."
-There is only one punishment for violating the VMI Honor Code: immediate expulsion in the form of a drumming out ceremony of dismissal, in which the entire corps is awakened by drums in barracks and the honor court to hear the formal announcement.
-VMI is the only military college or academy in the nation which maintains a single-sanction honor code and in recent times, the dismissed cadet is removed from post before the formal announcement is made.
+The only one punishment for violating the VMI Honor Code is immediate expulsion in the form of a drumming out ceremony, in which the entire corps is awakened by drums in barracks and the honor court to hear the formal announcement of dismissal.
+VMI is the only military college or academy in the nation which maintains a single-sanction honor code.
+In recent times, the dismissed cadet has left campus before the formal announcement is made.